"The Wake of the Wind & Tidewater"

 One day after a storm, a northeaster, many pieces of strange and wonderfully

-were the impetus for etched glass top coffee tables of nautical splendor.
+These were the impetus for etched glass top coffee tables of nautical

-Etched with undersea wildlife, treasure maps, sailboats, and ghost ships,
+splendor.
+Etched with undersea wildlife, treasure maps, sailboats, and

-up everywhere.
-Once again etched glass came into play for the artist.
-Auto
+showing up everywhere.
+Once again etched glass came into play for the

 With stints in Pittsburgh and Denver, the artist continued west in the